ADeBona/Franka-Emika-Robot-Setup-and-Simulation-Guide/README.md

 roslaunch franka_example_controllers move_to_start.launch robot_ip:=172.16.0.3
 ```

-- Replace `172.16.0.3` with the appropriate IP if using Topolino Franka.
+- Replace `172.16.0.3` with the appropriate IP if using Franka Pippo.
 - _(Note: This step may require multiple attempts to complete successfully.)_

 ---